Dollar near two-year lows vs euro after Draghi comments

 The euro was also nearly flat against its Japanese counterpart at 130.13 yen EURJPY= after rising to 130.26 on Thursday, within sight of last week's high of 130.76 yen, its highest since February.
 It was on track to gain 0.8 percent for the week.

-The dollar's losses against the yen were mitigated by market expectations that the Bank of Japan will lag well behind other major central banks in scaling back its massive stimulus program.
+The dollar's losses against the yen were mitigated by market expectations that the Bank of Japan will lag well behind other major central banks in scaling back its massive stimulus programme.

 On Thursday, the BOJ kept monetary policy steady as expected and delayed the timing to achieve its ambitious inflation target, though it slightly raised its growth forecasts.